bluesky66-dev/kibana/docs/development/core/server/kibana-plugin-core-server.savedobjectsrepository.closepointintime.md

 ## SavedObjectsRepository.closePointInTime() method

 Closes a Point In Time (PIT) by ID.
-This simply proxies the request to ES via the Elasticsearch client, and is included in the Saved Objects Client as a convenience for consumers who are using `openPointInTimeForType`<!-- -->.
+This simply proxies the request to ES via the HyperSec client, and is included in the Saved Objects Client as a convenience for consumers who are using `openPointInTimeForType`<!-- -->.

 <b>Signature:</b>